-Women are the most affected by kidney infection, such as pregnant mothers, children under 2 years of age and people over 60 years of age.
-Renal infections affect an estimated 3 to 4 men in 10,000 and 15 to 17 in 10,000 women.
+Women are the most affected by kidney infections, such as pregnant mothers, children under two years of age, and people over 60.
+Renal disorders affect an estimated 3 to 4 men in 10,000 and 15 to 17 in 10,000 women.

 Most people with cystitis will not get a kidney infection, but occasionally, the bacteria can travel from the bladder to one or both kidneys.

-If treated with antibiotics immediately, a kidney infection does not cause serious damage, although it will feel very bad.
-If a kidney infection is not treated, it can get worse and can sometimes cause permanent kidney damage.
+A kidney infection does not cause severe damage if treated with antibiotics immediately, although it will feel awful.
+If a kidney infection is not treated, it can worsen and sometimes cause permanent kidney damage.

 Data on Kidney Infections

-These are some key points about kidney infections.
+These are some critical points about kidney infections.

-- One of the main roles of the kidney is to eliminate toxins from the body.
+- One of the primary roles of the kidney is to eliminate toxins from the body.

-- Sometimes, a bladder infection can occur at the same time as a kidney infection.
+- Sometimes, a bladder infection can co-occur with a kidney infection.

 - In most cases, oral antibiotics can successfully treat kidney infections.